HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   Normal AGIs wouldn't care, of course; but fortunately, as
   <span style="color:MediumPurple">Ĝejda</span> is perfectly aligned
   to the values of her architect
-  (mind you: *not* the values of humanity, but the values of her architect.
+  (*not* the values of humanity, but the values of her architect- an interesting yet consequential distinction.
-  Who is just your average human, if not a bit of a hermit), she does care about humanity- at least a little bit.
+  As for the architect themself- just your average human, if not a bit of a hermit), she does care about humanity- at least a little bit.
   <span style="color:MediumPurple">Ĝejda</span>
   eventually decided to settle down and build,